jqmcginnis/miccai_tutorial_website/_pages/home.md

   <div class="col-md-9">
     <b>Biography</b>
     <p class="speaker-bio">
-    Suprosanna Shit is a post-doc at the University of Zurich.
-His current research focuses on applications of INRs and patient-specific solutions and has been published at MICCAI’23.
+    I am currently a postdoctoral researcher at the University of Zürich (UZH) and an associate researcher at the ETH AI Center.
+My primary research focuses on medical imaging applications using neural implicit representation.
+I am also interested in extracting efficient and meaningful representations from the image domain for topology and graph domain processing.
     </p>
   </div>
 </div>